-We are principally engaged in providing products and services to customers in the United States, although the royalty and licensee revenue we receive from Diners Club licensees is mainly derived from sources outside of the United States.
+We are principally engaged in providing products and services to customers in the United States; however, we also receive royalty and licensee revenue from sources outside of the United States from our Diners Club licensees and our Network Alliance partners.
 For quantitative information concerning our geographic distribution, see Note 4: Loan Receivables to our consolidated financial statements.